vars1ty/HybridBar/ALIASES.md

 - `%used_mem%` - Total amount of used memory (in GB)

 ## I can just use `whoami`, why all of this?
-You may use completely dynamic commands like `whoami` if you want, the benefit over aliases though are:
+You may use completely dynamic commands like `whoami` if you want, the benefit with using aliases are:

 1. Lower overhead due to being retrieved via `libc`, rather than expensive commands
 2. A lot faster to process